hvianna/audioMotion-analyzer/README.md

 >   - [`splitGradient`](#splitgradient-boolean)
 >   - [`volume`](#volume-number)
 >
+> **IMPROVEMENTS:**
+>
+> - Built-in code to unlock/resume the AudioContext on first user click, so you don't need to do it in your code anymore;
+> - Improved FFT data interpolation on low frequencies (especially noticeable in 1/12th and 1/24th octave bands);
+> - Corrected initial amplitude of line / area graph.
+>
+> **FIXED:**
+>
+> - A compatibility issue that could cause `reflexRatio` not to work in some environments.

 **audioMotion-analyzer** is a high-resolution real-time audio spectrum analyzer in a vanilla JavaScript module (ES6+) with no dependencies, built upon Web Audio and Canvas APIs.
 It's highly customizable and optimized for small size and high performance.